 Quince puree will be a great side dish to pair with your meals.

 How to choose quince – When mature, quince is yellow.
-It is covered with very light fleece.
+It is covered with very light fuzz.

 How to keep quince – Quince keeps very well for several weeks, in a cool spot.

 Quince Beauty tip – Quince seeds are very often used in cosmetology, because they contain oil and mucilage.
 These are plant substances that swell when set in contact with water, and take on a viscous texture.